Application Phase Site Assignment Events and Timeline

 Thank you for visiting this page.
-Please read on for key events, information, timelines, and FAQs related to the site assignment process for current MS1 students who will enter Application Phase in the spring of 2024.
+Please read on for key events, information, timelines, and FAQs related to the Application Phase site assignment process.
 If you don’t find what you’re looking for here, please reach out to Mary Hauser (mary_hauser@med.unc.edu) and Valerie Glassman (valerie_glassman@med.unc.edu).

 UNC School of Medicine: One School, Six Application Phase Sites